jonhiggs/ml62/README.md

-ML62 keyboard firmware
+ML62 Portable Computer
 ======================

-Taking a Filco Minila keyboard and turning it into a real 60% Unix keyboard.
+Taking a Filco Minila keyboard and turning it into a portable Linux Keyboard/Computer.

+The goals I have for this project are as follows:

+- Real Unix Layout using Vi and Emacs shortcuts.
+- Mouse Control from the keyboard.
+- Use a layout that suits a Linux system nicely.
+- Install a full powered computer within the keyboard chassis.
+- Keyboard should be able to be used as a regular keyboard, disconnecting the interal computer.
+- Small enough to fit into my small backpack (Eagle Industries - Yote).
+- Support multiple displays.
+- Support an SSD and a spinning disk.

+Some things that are initially true, but may change in the future.

+- No screen.
+- No batteries.
+- Only support Linux.

 This is still a work in progress, so I wouldn't recommend you use it yet.
 If you want to anyway, then add this repo as a submodule of